KiraYamato94/LasMonjas/README.md

 <details>
   <summary>Click to show</summary>

+**Version 3.6.2 (7th December 2023)**
+- Mechanic: decreased maximum stackable repairs to 2 and added rechargeable uses by doing tasks.
+- Fortune Teller: decreased maximum stackable reveals to 2, starts only with 1 reveal and added rechargeable uses by doing tasks.
+- Coward: decreased maximum remote meetings to 2 and added rechargeable uses by doing tasks.

 **Version 3.6.1 (5th December 2023)**
 - Fixed some language issues.
 - Fixed an issue with Time Traveler on submerged elevators.